Caribbean Real Estate Investment: The Best Countries to Buy Real Estate

 • Cayman Islands Caribbean real estate offers steady appreciation, with a history of appreciation since the 1990s.

-The Cayman Island’s combination of limited land availability, demand from high-net-worth foreign buyers, and reputation as the Caribbean’s premier financial hub positions it as the Caribbean’s most expensive country for real estate.
+The Cayman Islands’ combination of limited land availability, demand from high-net-worth foreign buyers, and reputation as the Caribbean’s premier financial hub positions it as the region’s most expensive country for real estate.
 Luxury condos and beachfront villas in prime locations sell for well in excess of $1 million.
 Cayman Brac offers lower prices than Grand Cayman.
+Beachfront cottages start at about $800,000, and investors can buy oceanfront land for as little as $400,000.

 Real Estate Investments in the Caribbean under Citizenship Programs